carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 As we mentioned before, the beta diversity is a measure of how alike or different our samples are (overlap between discretely defined sets of species or operational taxonomic units).
-In order to measure this, we need to calculate an index that suits the objectives of our research.
+To measure this, we need to calculate an index that suits the objectives of our research.
 By the next code, we can display all the possible distance metrics that Phyloseq can use:
 ~~~
 > distanceMethodList